 The Medical System

-Primary health care providers (physicians and nurses) have historically been the largest single point of contact for patients seeking help with psychiatric and AOD use disorders.
-Physicians and nurses are uniquely qualified to manage life-threatening crises and to treat medical problems related and unrelated to psychiatric and substance use disorders.
+Primary health care providers (physicians and nurses) have historically been the largest single point of contact for patients seeking help with addiction treatment and psychiatric and AOD use disorders.
+Physicians and nurses are uniquely qualified to manage life-threatening crises and to treat medical problems related and unrelated to addiction treatment, psychiatric and substance use disorders.
 And because they are in contact with such large numbers of patients, they have an exceptional opportunity to screen and identify patients with psychiatric and AOD disorders.

-However, physicians — especially primary care physicians — are able to devote very little time to each patient.
-Pressured for time, these physicians may prescribe such psychiatric medications as antidepressants or anxiolytics or medication such as disulfiram or naltrexone as a primary approach, rather than as an adjunctive approach.
+However, physicians — especially primary care physicians — are able to devote very little time to each patient for addiction treatment.
+Pressured for time, these physicians may prescribe such addiction treatment and psychiatric medications as antidepressants or anxiolytics or medication such as disulfiram or naltrexone as a primary approach, rather than as an adjunctive approach.
 Indeed, primary care physicians are the largest single prescriber of antianxiety medications.
-Some of these medications, such as the benzodiazepines, are psychoactive and can be abused.
+Some of these medications, such as benzodiazepines, are psychoactive and can be abused.